 Description

-API Keys should only be used for services in cases where other authentication methods are unavailable.
-Unused keys with their permissions in tact may still exist within a project.
-Keys are insecure because they can be viewed publicly, such as from within a browser, or they can be accessed on a device where the key resides.
-It is recommended to use standard authentication flow instead.
+API keys should only be used for services when other authentication methods are unavailable.
+Unused keys with their permissions intact may still exist within a project.
+Keys are insecure because they can be viewed publicly, such as from within a browser, or accessed on a device where the key resides.
+It is recommended to use the standard authentication flow instead.

 Rationaleβ

-To avoid the security risk in using API keys, it is recommended to use standard authentication flow instead.
-Security risks involved in using API-Keys appear below:
+To avoid the security risk of using API keys, it is recommended to use the standard authentication flow instead.
+Security risks involved in using API keys include:

 Impactβ